Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Wondrous
 - Attunement

-**Inspirational**: You gain expertise a charisma based skill of your choice.
+**Charges**: This item has 3 charges and regains all charges when you finish a long rest.

+**Inspirational**: You gain +2 to persuation, intimidation and deception checks

-**Song of Victory** As a bonus action you can hasten your party.
-Singing a song of victory you grant 6 targets within 30ft of you 60 feet movement speed until the end of their next turn.
-Once this action is used, it cannot be used again until 36 seconds pass.
-The cooldown is reduced by 6 whenever you spend a bardic inspiration or cast a spell that targets an ally.
+**Song of Victory** As a bonus action you can spend a charge to hasten your party.
+Singing a song of victory you grant 6 targets within 30ft of you temporary hit points equal to 3 times your proficiency bonus and 30 feet movement speed until the end of their next turn.

 **Song of Inspiration**: Whenever you target an ally with a spell or grant them bardic inspiration, they also gain 10 feet movement speed until the end of their turn.

-**Mana regeneration**: Whenever you take a short rest and spend at least 1 hit dice, you regain mana equal to twice your proficiency bonus.
+And you regain one charge on this item.

 ---